Watch the webinar now:

 What are legal costs?

 Process costs are the costs incurred in the execution of business processes within a company.
-In purchasing, process costs refer to all expenses associated with the procurement of goods and services, with the exception of direct material costs.
+In purchasing optimization, process costs refer to all expenses associated with the procurement of goods and services, apart from direct material costs.
 This includes costs for order processing, supplier management, quality assurance and internal administration.
 Understanding and optimizing these costs is crucial to increasing efficiency in purchasing and securing competitive advantages.

 Core elements of process costs in purchasing